A Survey of Continual Reinforcement Learning: Biography Section

 \textbf{Regularization} is another effective strategy for policy merging, as it allows agents to retain knowledge from previous tasks while adapting to new ones.
-In supervised continual learning, regularization methods have been widely used to prevent catastrophic forgetting and are a promising direction in CRL.
+In CSL, regularization methods have been widely used to prevent catastrophic forgetting.
 They do so by penalizing changes in the parameters that are important for previous tasks.
-Although this method is often treated as a single category in many reviews \cite{masana2022class,wang2024comprehensive,wang2024forgetting}, we consider it as a subcategory of policy merging because it usually combines with other methods \cite{ammar2015safe,pfilemon2022hypernetworkppo,zhang2024dynamics}.
-Furthermore, many regularization methods in supervised continual learning can be directly applied to CRL.
+Although this method is often treated as a single category in many reviews \cite{masana2022class,wang2024comprehensive,wang2025comprehensive}, we consider it as a subcategory of policy merging because it usually combines with other methods \cite{ammar2015safe,pfilemon2022hypernetworkppo,zhang2024dynamics}.
+Furthermore, many regularization methods in CSL can be directly applied to CRL.
 The most common regularization method is EWC \cite{james2017overcoming}, which has been successfully applied in CRL \cite{lomonaco2020continual,wang2020LearningNavigate}.
 EWC employs the Fisher information matrix to identify and constrain critical parameters, effectively merging knowledge from sequential tasks without significant loss of previously acquired knowledge.
 This method introduces a regularization term that penalizes changes in the parameters that are important for previous tasks, thereby preserving knowledge while allowing the model to adapt to new tasks.
-Formally, the EWC is mathematically represented by the loss function:
+Formally, the EWC is represented by the loss function:

 where $\bm{F}_i$ is the Fisher information matrix for parameter $\theta_i$, $\theta_i^{\star}$ is the parameter value after training on the previous task, and $\lambda$ is the regularization strength.

 Building on EWC, P\&C introduces an online version of EWC to address the computational challenges associated with traditional EWC's linear growth in complexity \cite{schwarz2018progress}.
 The online-EWC method modifies the EWC approach by updating the Fisher information matrix incrementally, allowing for efficient knowledge preservation while enabling the model to gracefully forget older tasks if needed.
 Instead of recalculating the Fisher information matrix for each task, online-EWC updates it incrementally.
 The update rule incorporates a decay factor $\gamma$, which gradually reduces the influence of older tasks: